 When I spoke with Simon Saugier, he explained, “Our clients became successful by focusing on their business, not by focusing on technology.
 That understandably leads to an ad-hoc smattering of disjointed technologies that don’t scale well as their business grows.
 TAS aims to help our clients leverage technology to take their business to the next level instead of having technology hold them back.
 I love what we get to do because we are improving people’s lives through technology.”

-I think it’s fair to say that UX is the coolest group at Credera.
+I think it’s fair to say that XD is the coolest group at Credera.
 They have an awesome work space, they dominate at office ping pong tournaments, AND they do amazing work.
 At a high level, they design and develop the front end of websites and applications for our clients, the part that the everyday users see and use.
 This usually starts by developing a unique vision for how customers will interact with the brand and creating an impactful design that delivers on this vision.
 Then, they bring the design to life through responsive, flexible, and well-structured code (HTML, CSS, Java Script, Angular, etc.).
 Depending on the platform, they may partner with our IDS or Microsoft practice to develop the backend before launching the final web solution.

-When speaking with UX Architect Austin Walker, he explained “Credera’s User Experience practice focuses on creating experiences that help people easily achieve their goals.
+When speaking with XD Architect Austin Walker, he explained “Credera’s Experience Design practice focuses on creating experiences that help people easily achieve their goals.
 If you ever blamed yourself for having difficulty understanding or using an application or service, the problem likely isn’t you.
 The problem is likely the way the application or service was designed.
 In that light, we specialize in designing experiences that help you easily and intuitively achieve your goals.”

 Culture is very important at Credera.
 There is a focus on work-life balance, creating friendships in the workplace, and always doing the right thing for our clients.
 From top to bottom, our core values of professionalism, excellence, integrity, and humility are apparent.
 This culture has led to very strong reviews on Glassdoor and recognition from Fortune as a top 100 workplace in the US.